Go back to normal view

 OPERATION CHRISTMAS CHILD.

-St Mary's Church in Great Massingham is launching their appeal for Christmas shoeboxes which last year broke their own record.
+In 2016, St Mary's Church in Great Massingham launched their appeal for Christmas shoeboxes which last year broke their own record.
 They sent 132 Christmas boxes to the distribution centre at Peterborough which were then sent off to Albania by Samaritan's Purse Partners Worldwide.
 Yes, That's 132 happy smiling faces on less fortunate children, They will know someone cared as they opened the beautifully decorated boxes and see the gifts so kindly given and that has given us all a warm feeling.
 Margaret Bowes thanks everyone for their generous donations, last year, including the children and parents from Great Massingham and Harpley C of E Primary schools.
 Please help us this year to break that record again.

 Find an empty medium sized shoebox and wrap box and lid separately.
 Print the appropriat boy/girl label and the correct age category.
 Fill your box with a variety of new gifts that will delight any child.
 Add your £3 shipping donation and take it to the drop off point in Church. (more details on the web site above or contact Margaret.)